Dights Falls: Modern history

-Current usage
+Contemporary use

-The area can be readily accessed by walkers and cyclists from the Yarra River Trail.
+Located approximately 1.65 km to the south of the falls is the Walmer Street Bridge, a former aqueduct that is a surviving remnant of the Dights Falls Scheme.
+Completed in 1891, the wrought iron Pratt truss girder bridge is no longer in use as an aqueduct and was converted for contemporary use as part of the Yarra River Trail, connecting Abbotsford with within the Yarra Bend Park.
+The former aqueduct was added to the Victorian Heritage Register on 7 January 2021 in recognition of its historical significance.

-The rapid is often used for canoeing, and has been used many times for the Victorian Canoe Slalom Championships.
+The Dights Falls rapid is often used for canoeing, and has been used many times for the Victorian Canoe Slalom Championships.

 Magpies occupy the area, and it is said that the Collingwood Football Club's use of the magpie mascot was inspired by the magpies at Dights Falls.